Free Settler or Felon

 Crew

-Captain Lamb of the Baring gave notice of his intention to depart the colony in October, however before he could do so several of the crew absconded - William Jones, James Campbell, James Anderson, William Jenkins, Matthew Ainsby, John Hill and William Wilson.
+Captain Lamb gave notice of his intention to depart the colony in October, however before he could do so several of the crew absconded - William Jones, James Campbell, James Anderson, William Jenkins, Matthew Ainsby, John Hill and William Wilson.
 Captain Lamb offered a reward for their apprehension and Campbell, Anderson and Jones were apprehended and thrown in gaol.
 The Baring left without them and later there was a request that they be assigned to William Campbell of the vessel Governor Macquarie.

 Departure from Port Jackson

-The Baring departed Port Jackson bound for Calcutta on 6th November 1816, however returned to the Heads of Port Jackson on the following Sunday before once more setting sail on the Monday.
+The ship departed Port Jackson bound for Calcutta on 6th November 1816, however returned to the Heads of Port Jackson on the following Sunday before once more setting sail on the Monday.
 A woman who had found means to conceal herself on board, with intent to escape from the Colony, was delivered into custody on her return.

 Notes and Links

 2).
-Joseph Hickey Grose arrived as a convict on the Baring. - See Australian Dictionary of Biography and The Proceedings of the Old Bailey Online
+Joseph Hickey Grose arrived as a convict on the Baring. - See The Proceedings of the Old Bailey Online

 3).
 Old Bailey Nov.
 2 - Thomas Wall, William Andrews and William Tooley, were indicted for stealing from the person of Rice Ives, a watch, chain and seals of the value of twenty guineas, on 29th September last.
 The prosecutor it appeared was returning from Paddington on the night in question, through Oxford Street, where he was stopped by a gang of eight or ten men .
 They knocked the watch from his hand and he should have recovered it but for Wall who stepped between him and it and thereby prevented his purpose.
 He seized Wall, called the watch and succeeded in securing and conveying him to the watch house.
 The prisoners Andrews and Tooley followed them into the watch house and were seen as they went along, feeling at Wall's pocket as if to remove from it any suspicious article he might have about him.
 Upon entering into the watch house however, the prosecutor pointed out those two men as part of the gang, and they were all detained.
 Several persons of great respectability spoke favourably of the general characters of the prisoners however they were found guilty.
 The Common Serjeant told the prisoners they might thank the prosecutor's lenity in having only indicted them for stealing from his person; had he laid the indictment for highway robbery, they would certainly have been sentenced to death.
 It was monstrous to think that young men like them could not content themselves with their earnings of 50s a week, which it had been proved they could obtain; but they must sally forth in bodies of a dozen or fourteen, for the purpose of unlawful plunder.
 They might depend on it, they would never seen their native land more, unless they risked their necks by returning from transportation for that would assuredly be their sentence for life. - Freeman's Journal 8 November 1814